poonchuanan/tp/docs/UserGuide.md

 ```

 #### Calorie count exceeds acceptable range
-If your calorie count is <= 0 or > 3000, an error would occur
+If your calorie count is <= 0 or > 3000, the following input will produce an error:
-> the following would be printed out if you input `add f/ jelly c/ -30`
+> `add f/ jelly c/ -30`

 ```
 ====================================================================================